marcjwilliams1/hscn_pipeline/README.md

 mv forzip/ hmmcopy_wigfiles
 ```

 Reference files are provided for hg19.
-If you want to use hg38, you'll need to supply a *fa file, change the wig files (see the zenodo link for hg38 files) and change the 1000 genome snps file.
-Please raise an issue if you need help with any of this.
+If you want to use hg38, you'll need to supply a *fa file, change the wig files (see the zenodo link for hg38 files) and change the reference files used by shapeit.

 ## What does the pipeline do?